fabrizioaymone/riscv-tflite/README.md

 ## Repository Contents

 - **/models/**: Contains MLCommons-Tiny benchmark models in TFLite and in their C byte array version.
-- **/cc/**: Source code used for cross-compiling the TFLite Micro API for RISC-V 32-bit implementation.
+- **/cc/**: Source code used for cross-compiling the TFLite Micro API for RISC-V 32-bit implementation and simulation on Gem5.
+- **/elf/**: Cross-compiled ELFs for Gem5 simulation.
+- **/spike/**: Source code and cross-compiled ELFs for Spike simulation.
 - **/results/**: Profiling data and performance analysis using Gem5 simulators (empty, to be filled by running the Makefile).
 - **/paper/**: The paper titled *"RISC-V Meets TFLite Micro: Insights from MLCommons Tiny Benchmark"* in PDF format.
-- **/scripts/**: Helper scripts for running benchmarks and simulations on Spike and Gem5.
+- **/scripts/**: Python scripts for configuring RISCV cores for Gem5 simulations.

 ## Getting Started